microservices-practical/microservices-v8/social-multiplication/README.md

 ## About this version

-This version contains three projects:
+This version contains four projects:
 * **gamification** and **social-multiplication** are our microservices already created and evolved in previous versions.
 * **ui** contains the web pages and javascript of our application, within an independently deployable component.
 * **gateway** contains the Spring Boot Application that models the API Gateway in our system, using Zuul.